gbataille/gitHUD/README.md

 * Edit the file by uncommenting some fields and changing their values (instructions are enclosed in the file)

+You can control which section of the output are shown (if you want to mask some) with the configuration keys starting with "show\_part\_"

 Benefits
 --------